zarma-dsk/antigravity-starter/CONTRIBUTING.md

-# Contributing to Unified Recursive Defense Measures
+# Contributing to Unified Recursive Security

-Thank you for your interest in contributing to the **Unified Recursive Defense Measures** protocol!
+Thank you for your interest in contributing to the **Unified Recursive Security** protocol!
 We welcome contributions that help harden AI-assisted codebases and refine our security primitives.

 ## 🛡️ Security First Philosophy

 This project is not just a standard web application; it is a **security protocol**.
-All contributions must adhere to the **Unified Recursive Defense Measures v5.1.1** guidelines.
+All contributions must adhere to the **Unified Recursive Security v5.1.1** guidelines.

 ### Critical Rules
 1.  **No Synthetic Vulnerabilities**: All code must pass the adversarial test suite.